ajaynema/oc-ajay/README.md

 # oc-nlp-ajay - Open config UI and NLP Interface for automation and monitoring for networking device using YANG.

 Project to play with AI/ML, openconfig and yang and learn the python, yang and AI/ML.
-Same time trying to make tool useful for automation and telecom and networking programmers.
+Same time trying to make useful tools and framework for automation and monitoring for networking devices for telecom and networking programmers.

 Fun: